When was George Washington born?

 Braddock Disaster 1755

 The Braddock Disaster resulted from the largest incursion of British forces into the colonies up until that point.
-Washington was intimately involved as the senior colonial aide to British General Edward Braddock, after whom the event is named, which ended in over 900 causalities for their side.
+Washington was involved as a junior aide-de-camp to British General Edward Braddock, after whom the event is named, which ended in over 900 casualties for their side.

 The large casualties resulted from the chaos that ensued after the British forces came under surprise attack from French and Native American forces.
-Nevertheless, Washington is noted for successfully rallying his troops into an orderly retreat, likely saving lives in the process.
+Despite suffering from illness during the campaign, Washington helped coordinate the retreat, though much of Braddock’s army fled in disarray after the ambush.

 Commander in Chief 1775-1783